takemaru/dnet/README.md

 This shows that the network has 111 feasible configurations.

-Object `config` is an instance of ConfigSet.
-ConfigSet supports almost same interface with graphillion.GraphSet, which represents a set of graphs.
-This is because a configuration can be regarded as a graph (a forest).
-We can utilize rich functions provided by Graphillion, such as search and iteration.
+Object `configs` is an instance of ConfigSet.
+ConfigSet supports similar interface with graphillion.GraphSet, which represents a set of graphs (a configuration can be regarded as a forest of graph).
+We can utilize the rich functions provided by Graphillion, such as search and iteration, for configuration analysis.

 We search for configurations by a query; e.g., switch 2 is closed while switch 3 is open.
 Statuses of the other switches are not cared.